iKhalidMA/programming-advices_foundational-roadmap/README.md

 # programming-advices_foundational-roadmap
 Preserving all belongings of the foundational roadmap curriculum provided by ***Programming Advices*** platform.

-### Contains of:
+### Contains:

-- Relative Links
+- Advanced Techniques and Notes
-- Homeworks and Assignments
+- Homework and Assignments
 - Projects
-- Notes and Advices
 - Certifications
 ---
 ![Screen shot for the foundations and specializatiob roadmap](https://cdn.fs.teachablecdn.com/oQ1J1p0FRJmJ86YPPKrr)